SoftUni-Internal/interactive-content/EN/02-Methods/09-Homework.md

 ## Description
 You will receive 3 integers.

-Write a method sum to get the sum of the first two integers and subtract method that subtracts the third integer from the result from the Sum method.
+Write a method to get the sum of the first two integers and another method that subtracts the third integer from the result from the Sum method.

 ### Example
 | **Input** | **Output** |